griffda/PROCESS-/documentation/proc-pages/io/input-guide.md

 ```

 Where `3` is the iteration variable number (in this case the major radius).
 Often the iteration
-variable and its bounds are input together
+variable and its bounds are input together:

 ```
 ixc = 3 * Plasma major radius [m]